AguaClara/Textbook/Filtration/Filtration_Design.rst

 How can we find a solution?

-If the velocities could be more similar less space would be needed!
+If the velocities could be more similar the filter could work!

-This could be accomplished in several ways, such as decreasing the media density thus lowering velocity to fluidize it, decrease the media diameter thus lowering the fluidization velocity, or make a more compact filter which filters in parallel and backwashes in series.
+This could be accomplished in several ways: such as decreasing the media density thus lowering velocity to fluidize it, decrease the media diameter thus lowering the fluidization velocity, or make a more compact filter which filters in parallel and backwashes in series.

 As changing the material characteristics of the sand is challenging, a more compact filter is the chosen design.
-In the design, six layers of sand are stacked, there are three inlets, and four outlets.
+As it happens this innovation results in a more concpetually difficult filter.
+In the design, six layers of sand are stacked, there are four inlets, and three outlets which are all in use during filtration.
+During backwash only one inlet is used and the backwash water is discarded through a separate manifold.
 Throughout this section, figures and images will be the best methods to understand the design flow through the system, and will be supplemented by the text.

 This overall design can be seen in Figure XXXXX.

+(figure of the full system)

+Tasks for clare for Thursday + Friday morning: insert images! none of them are in yet.
+Save as pngs. streamline the way you want this to work as well. like overall structure